-- Take this medicine by mouth without food, at least 1 hour before you eat or 2 hours after you eat, at the same time each day, approximately 24 hours apart.
-Do not crush or break tablets. - Oral solution: Refer to the medication guide that comes with your medicine for instructions on how to prepare and dose the medicine correctly. - Missed dose: If you miss a dose, take it as soon as you think about it.
+- Take this drug by mouth without food, at least 1 hour before you eat or 2 hours after you eat, at the same time each day, approximately 24 hours apart.
+Do not crush or break tablets. - Oral solution: Refer to the medication guide that comes with your medicine for instructions on how to prepare and dose the medicine correctly. - Missed dos: If you miss a dose, take it as soon as you think about it.
 If your next dose is due in less than 12 hours, then skip the missed dose and take your next dose at the regular time.
-Do not take 2 doses at the same time or extra doses, instead, continue with your regular dosing schedule. - If you vomit a dose, take your next dose at the regular time. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
-Take precautions to prevent others from coming in contact with your medicine or your body fluids.
-Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Tablets: Store this medicine in the refrigerator between 36°F to 46°F (2°C to 8°C).
+Do not take 2 doses at the same time or extra doses, instead, continue with your regular dosing schedule and contact your doctor - If you vomit a dose, take your next dose at the regular time and contact your doctor. - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
+Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - Storage: Tablets: Store this medicine in the refrigerator between 36°F to 46°F (2°C to 8°C).
 Store in original container, and do not remove desiccant.
 Do not place tablets in a pill box.
 Protect from moisture and light. - Storage: Oral Solution: Store in the original container at room temperature, below 77°F (25°C).
 Do not freeze.
-Protect from moisture and light.
 Throw away any unused medicine 35 days after reconstitution. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.